vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 not a trace of passion either in word or gesture.
-After hearing him it was not difficult to understand that he is the most powerful and the most influential leader of the New Party, a party by no means confined to Ben- .gal."
+After hearing him it was not difficult to understand that he is the most powerful and the most influential leader of the New Party, a party by no means confined to Ben###.gal."

 150 LOKAMANYA TILAK

-It is quite natural that when the Nation had, with grim determination, undertaken to find its own salva- tion, the powers that be should try to put us down by every means at their disposal.
-The Bureaucrats deter- mined to separate the Mahomedans from the Hindus,, and the Moderates from the Extremists ; they resolved. to replenish their armoury of repressive laws, to crush the Extremists and break that solidarity which was growing in various provinces.
-The Bureaucracy knew that to placate Lord Morley they would have to give their consent to the inauguration of a few political re- forms here and there ; so they practically entered into a compact with the Liberal but too philosophical Secre- tary of State by means of which ' honest John * was to acquiesce in their repression and they agreed to tole- rate political concessions.
-England had just concluded an alliance with Japan ; our rulers had therefore noth- ing to fear from any complications abroad.
-They had thus greater facilities to repress us than their succes- sors in 1914 and 1920, and so with ruthless severity they tried the axe of repression on the tender plant of; the National Movement.
+It is quite natural that when the Nation had, with grim determination, undertaken to find its own salva###tion, the powers that be should try to put us down by every means at their disposal.
+The Bureaucrats deter###mined to separate the Mahomedans from the Hindus,, and the Moderates from the Extremists ; they resolved. to replenish their armoury of repressive laws, to crush the Extremists and break that solidarity which was growing in various provinces.
+The Bureaucracy knew that to placate Lord Morley they would have to give their consent to the inauguration of a few political re###forms here and there ; so they practically entered into a compact with the Liberal but too philosophical Secre###tary of State by means of which ' honest John * was to acquiesce in their repression and they agreed to tole###rate political concessions.
+England had just concluded an alliance with Japan ; our rulers had therefore noth###ing to fear from any complications abroad.
+They had thus greater facilities to repress us than their succes###sors in 1914 and 1920, and so with ruthless severity they tried the axe of repression on the tender plant of; the National Movement.